github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 The command above clones a repository over HTTP.
 It requires the full repository name, which includes the repository owner (user or organization) and the repository name.
 For example, the [octocat Hello-World](https://github.com/octocat/Hello-World) repository has a full name of `octocat/hello-world`.

-After your app clones the repository, it needs to pull the latest code changes and check out a specific Git ref.
-The code to do all of this will fit nicely into its own method.
-To perform these operations, the method needs the name and full name of the repository and the ref to checkout.
-The ref can be a commit SHA, branch, or tag.

 Open your `server.rb` file.
 In the code block that starts with `helpers do`, where it says `# ADD CLONE_REPOSITORY HELPER METHOD HERE #`, add the following code:

 ```ruby copy